nfisher23/nickolasfisher.com/content/blog/How-to-do-Test-Driven-Development-on-Your-Ansible-Roles-Using-Molecule.md

 - Javac is available on the PATH and ﻿$ javac -version ﻿outputs a valid java compiler.
 - JAVA\_HOME is set properly.

-To stick with test driven development, I&#39;ll write a test for the java runtime using test infra first.
+To stick with test driven development, I'll write a test for the java runtime using test infra first.
 Paste this code into your **molecule/default/tests/test\_default.py** file:

 ```python
 import os